 Bad theology leads to heartache.
 Heartache led to good theology applied, brings healing.
-My friend and long time backing vocalist in music I have recorded, Cindy Gibbs, has written a song that reminds me of this whole matter.
+My friend and longtime backing vocalist in music I have recorded, Cindy Gibbs, has written a song that reminds me of this whole matter.
 Cindy calls it, “Break Me.”
-In her song she speaks of a smile that hides the pain.
-But then her lyrics leads us to see the freedom that comes to the one in the song as her openness to God’s grace and His atonement on the cross leads to freedom and joy.
+In her song, she speaks of a smile that hides the pain.
+But then her lyrics lead us to see the freedom that comes to the one in the song as her openness to God’s grace and His atonement on the cross leads to freedom and joy.
 That is good theology.
 In fact, that is just plain old good Bible!
 I hope she releases that song soon.
 But the early composition that I saw got me to thinking.

 “I sought the Lord, and he answered me and delivered me from all my fears.
 Those who look to him are radiant, and their faces shall never be ashamed.”

 Oh, how I love that.
 For there are many things in my life for which I should be ashamed.
 My sins, others’ sins, and the sometimes-faithful-sometimes-not pattern of following the Lord in this old world leave me feeling less than the model Christian!
 But the truth is, any radiance, any beauty, and any good thing comes from Christ Jesus.
 It all begins with a cry for help.
 That is when the brilliance starts to break forth:

 “This poor man cried, and the Lord heard him and saved him out of all his troubles” (Psalm 34.6).

 There are bad ideas circulating today that somehow the believer should be living a life that is immune to the everyday pains and sorrows of life.